jprodriguezg/ardrone_optitrack_demo/README.md

 * Optitrack
  * Before starting the demo, the user should calibrate the optitrack to obtain a high accuarte mesurement of each rigid body of the system.
  * Rigid  bodies definition: To perform the demo 5 objects must be defined: drone, user 1, user 2, gesture marker 1, and gesture marker 2.
 It's too IMPORTANT to define the rigid body of each user cap in front of the drone face.
-This definition is crucial because if it is not well performed the drone will follow the leader with an incorrect angle.
+If the definition is wrong, the drone will follow the leader in an incorrect angle. (e.g. The drone could follow the back of the user)